-The idea of issuing a modern coin with the design of the Peace dollar in 2021 to mark the centennial of the issuance of the first coin of this type was first proposed by numismatic author Michael Moran while he was serving on the Citizens Coinage Advisory Committee.
+The idea of issuing a modern coin with the design of the 2021 Peace Dollar (Buy on eBay) to mark the centennial of the issuance of the first coin of this type was first proposed by numismatic author Michael Moran while he was serving on the Citizens Coinage Advisory Committee.

-Mr. Moran later worked with Thomas J. Uram, who proposed the 2021 Morgan dollars, to secure congressional support for legislation to authorize this coin program.
-The 2021 Peace dollar was also authorized under the 1921 Silver Dollar Coin Anniversary Act, as were the 2021 Morgan dollars.
-It was issued to mark the centennial of the issuance of the first Peace dollars in 1921 and the coming of age of the United States as a global power after World War I ended.
-But the law is written in a way that gives the Mint authority to keep striking the coin in the future.
+Mr. Moran later worked with Thomas J. Uram, who proposed the 2021 Morgan Dollars, to secure congressional support for legislation to authorize this coin program.
+The 2021 Peace dollar was also authorized under the 1921 Silver Dollar Coin Anniversary Act, as were the 2021 Morgan Dollars.
+It was issued to mark the centennial of the issuance of the first Peace Dollars in 1921 and the coming of age of the United States as a global power after World War I ended.
+But the law is written in a way that gives the United States Mint authority to keep striking the coin in the future.
 It specified a maximum authorized mintage of 200,000 coins for the 2021 Peace dollar but does not specify mintages or finishes for future coins.

 The law also specifies that the coins be made on silver planchets that “contain not less than 90% silver,” but since the Mint only uses .999 fine silver planchets now, they are struck in that fineness and with the same weight and diameter of the 1921 coins.
 But they are slightly thinner and have a total silver weight of .858 ounces compared to .7734 ounces for the 1921 coins because of their higher silver purity.